What is Ayurveda and what can it do for you?

 How does Ayurveda talk about imbalance or dis-ease?

-The Sanskrit term dosha refers to forces which represent the 5 elements that are in constant flux in us and in our world.
+The Sanskrit term dosha refers to forces which represent the 5 elements that are in constant flux in us and around us.
 We live in a world of constant change; nothing stays the same in our physical existence.
 In Ayurveda, all of physical matter is expressed in 5 elements of various proportions.

 These elements are

-Doshas are the forces that work in us and around us.
-They are present in unique proportions in you, but are subject to change depending on your diet, activities, season, age, and how your mind reacts to stimuli.
+Doshas are present in unique proportions in you, but are subject to change depending on your diet, activities, season, age, and how your mind reacts to stimuli.
 How the the doshic forces express themselves in your body are as unique as your fingerprints.

 There are three main doshas: